Jille/raft-grpc-example/README.md

 This example uses [Jille/raft-grpc-transport](https://github.com/Jille/raft-grpc-transport) to communicate between nodes using gRPC.

+This example uses [Jille/raft-grpc-leader-rpc](https://github.com/Jille/raft-grpc-leader-rpc) to send RPCs to the leader.

 ## What's what

 Raft uses logs to synchronize changes.
 Every change submitted to a Raft cluster is a log entry, which gets stored and replicated to the followers in the cluster.
 In this example, we use [raft-boltdb](https://github.com/hashicorp/raft-boltdb) to store these logs.